0cjs/sedoc/8bit/msx/sound.md

   - $7C (mem $7FF4) register index (delay 12 cyc),
   - $7D (mem $7FF5) data (delay 84 cyc)

-__[FM-BIOS]:__

-Handlers: $5000 statement, $5003 interrupt, $5006 stop bgm,
-$5009 enable and reset OPLL
+__[FM-BIOS][mdp.7.3.3]:__

+Memory map:

+    4000        ROM header?
+    4100  2k75  FM BIOS (2.
+    4C00  0k5   Sound data area
+    4E00        unused?

-BIOS calls. `INIOPL` must be called before any other routines.
-It's used to set a 160 byte _work area_ that must be in RAM.
-Thus it cannot be in page 1 (FM-BIOS ROM) at all, or in page 0 (MSX-BIOS ROM) without special arrangements.
-The calls also use up to 32 bytes of stack.
+The BIOS is usually called via interslot calls. `INIOPL` _must_ be called before any other routines, and given a 160 byte _work area_ that must be in RAM.
+Thus it cannot be in page 1 (FM-BIOS ROM itself, during the call) at all, or in page 0 (MSX-BIOS ROM) without special arrangements.
+Most calls may destroy all registers and use up to 32 bytes of stack.

-    $4110  WRTOPL    Write to OPLL register.
+    4110   WRTOPL   Write to OPLL register.
 A=register, E=data.
-    $4113  INIOPL    Init OPLL.
+    4113   INIOPL   Init OPLL.
 HL=work area (word aligned, stored in SLTWRK) The work area is used continuously and so must be in RAM and not in page 1 (FM-BIOS ROM page).
-    $4116  MSTART    Start music.
+    4116   MSTART   Start music.
 HL=music addr, A=repeat count (0=infinite)
-    $4119  MSTOP`    Stop music, re-init work area.
+    4119   MSTOP`   Stop music, re-init work area.
-    $411C  RDDATA    Read instrument data.
+    411C   RDDATA   Read instrument data.
 A=instno (0-63), HL=8 byte
                     buffer for result.
-    $411F  OPLDRV    H.TIMI hook for MSTART.
+    411F   OPLDRV   H.TIMI hook for MSTART.
-    $4122  TESTBGM   Status returned in A. 0=not playing.
+    4122   TESTBGM  Status returned in A. 0=not playing.

-Data:
+    5000            Statement handler.
+    5003            Interrupt handler.
+    5006            Stop BGM handler.
+    5009            Enable and reset OPLL handler.

-    $FD09 2 SLTWRK  Pointer to work area set by INIOPL.
+    FD09 2 SLTWRK   Pointer to work area set by INIOPL.

 #### Moonsound